Corporate governance

 The four Audit & Supervisory Board Member audit the status of business execution by directors and other executives by attending board meetings and reviewing business reports, financial statements, and consolidated financial statements submitted to the general meeting of shareholders.
 They also attend important meetings other than board meetings, such as the Management Committee, and conduct daily audits to enhance their effectiveness by meeting with officers, general managers, branch managers, managers of complexes, and presidents and auditors of subsidiaries, and Audit & Supervisory Board Member, as well as on-site inspections of major departments.
 In principle, meetings are held with the representative director once a quarter to discuss issues and exchange opinions.

-● Audit & Supervisory Board Activity Results (FY2023)
+● Audit & Supervisory Board Activities (FY2025)

-(June, September, December, March) |
+| Meeting with the CEO | 4 times/year (June, September, December, March) |

 Initiatives